Developer Guide

 - User enters the

-command with the appropriate input. - TutorBuddy verifies that the inputs are valid and student profile exists.
+edit_studentcommand with the appropriate input. - TutorBuddy verifies that the inputs are valid and student profile exists.

 - TutorBuddy edits the student information.